CBJ 5, STL 3: Blue Jackets Answer Every Challenge In Win Over Blues

 1st Period:

 (7:11 — STL Goal): The Blues moved up the ice and through the neutral zone quickly as Snuggerud buried his ninth.
-Brayden Schenn (11) picked up the primary assist, playing gift and go with Snuggerud, who got behind the defense and was all alone on Greaves.
+Brayden Schenn (11) picked up the primary assist, playing give and go with Snuggerud, who got behind the defense and was all alone on Greaves.
 Dalibor Dvorsky (6) also got an assist.

 (7:48 — CBJ Goal): Lundestrom's second goal of the year pulled the Jackets even with the Blues.
 Check out the pass by Boone Jenner (18) to get the primary assist.
 Miles Wood (5) got on the board with the secondary assist.